Jonathan Sprout

-Jonathan Sprout (born John Wells Sprout, Jr. on April 12, 1952 in Hightstown, New Jersey, United States) is an American songwriter, performer and recording artist from Pennsylvania, US.
-He has released twelve albums, many of which feature children's music.
-Sprout has performed more than 6,500 concerts and taught more than 800 songwriting workshops throughout the United States.
-In 1994, Sprout began a 20-year stint researching, writing, and recording songs about American heroes.
-This resulted in four albums that received 26 national awards including a Grammy nomination in the Best Children’s Album category.
-In 2010 his ninth album, American Heroes #3, was nominated for a Grammy Award in the "Best Music for Children" category.
+Jonathan Sprout (born John Wells Sprout, Jr. on April 12, 1952 in Hightstown, New Jersey, United States) is an American songwriter, performer and recording artist.
+He has released twelve albums, primarily in the children's music genre.
+Between 1994 and 2014, he researched, wrote, and recorded songs about American historical figures, releasing four albums that received 26 national awards.
+In 2010 his ninth album, American Heroes #3, was nominated for a GRAMMY Award in the Best Musical Album For Children category at the 52nd Annual GRAMMY Awards.